daviddev90/daviddev90.github.io/_posts/2023-08-08-node~NodeJS_connect_to_MySQL_and_React.md

       return res.status(400).send({ message: "No IDs provided" });
     }

-    // this time, to show another way to generate query, I just used join method and parse directly into the query. const query = `DELETE FROM words WHERE id IN (${removingIds.join(",")})`;
+    // this time, to show another way to generate query, I just used join method and parsed directly into the query. const query = `DELETE FROM words WHERE id IN (${removingIds.join(",")})`;

     db.query(query, (err, result) => {